 With the Russian Revolution in 1917 ending Russian involvement in the Great War, a red tide across Europe seemed inevitable.
 Under the guidance of revolutionary Vladimir Lenin, the Red Army clashed with the opposing White Army in what would become known as the Russian Civil War.
 This started a wave of revolutions from Germany, to Hungary, to Italy, to Persia, to Spain, to Portugal and beyond.

 In 1918, a battered German Empire signed an armistice with the Entente following the intervention of the United States in the previous year.
 With this, their fate was sealed.
 On the 9th of November, Emperor Wilhelm II abdicated, and the Weimar Republic was declared.
 This was not, however, the end.
-In the January 1919 elections, the Communist Party of Germany (KPD) emerged with over 24% of the vote.
+In the February 1919 elections, the Communist Party of Germany (KPD) emerged with nearly 20% of the vote.
 On May 1st 1919, a bloody year long Civil War would erupt, with the communists initially on the losing side.

 However, 1920 brought new hope, for the Red Army had emerged victorious in the war with Poland.
 With the Russian Civil War coming to a close, the Red Army swept into Germany, turning the tide rapidly.
 The unprepared western allies, economically battered with a war weary population, were unable to intervene until the very last moment, upon which a treaty was the only option.
-On the 19th of November, the final remnants of the "White Army" in Germany were defeated, and victory was declared by the KPD.
+On the 19th of November, the final remnants of the "White Army" in Germany were defeated at the banks of the Rhine, and victory was declared by the KPD.

 Germany would now be known as the Free Socialist Republic of Germany.

 Since Spartakus is heavily inspired by narrative driven modifications such as Kaiserreich, it will host similar government systems, such as the Darkest Hour style cabinet.
-However, with the latest inclusion of a built in stability system, systems such as economic stability will be put in the place of the standard political power stability system and the party popularity system will receiving different effects and capabilities including a coalition mechanic between various parties of different ideologies.
+However, we also have unique additions such as Victoria 2-esque laws, party coalitions and unique GUI's.
 Spartakus will also extensively use the new decisions system to add on to the national focus system in order to make it more interesting during peace time.